 Have you even spent a cold night in your sleeping bag because the temperature dropped lower than you expected?
 Here are a few tips and tricks you can use to increase your comfort level on those cold nights without buying any additional backpacking gear.

 - Cover your collar bones with an insulated hooded jacket or fleece sweater to prevent hot air from escaping from your sleeping bag when you move around at night.
 This is often the ONLY thing I need to do to sleep warmer at night.

 - If you sleep on an inflatable sleeping pad like a Therm-a-Rest NeoAir Sleeping pad, lie flat on your back, not on your side.
 Your back will heat up the sleeping pad and keep it warm better than your side because more surface area is in contact with the pad.

 - Wear your clothes inside your sleeping bag or under your quilt.
-I always bring long underwear top of bottom on trips for this purpose, and it keeps the inside of your bag cleaner on multi-day trips.
+I always bring long underwear tops and bottom on trips for this purpose, and it keeps the inside of your bag cleaner on multi-day trips.

-- Shield your sleeping bag from the wind if you’re camping under a tarp and the walls don’t reach all the way to the ground.
+- Shield your sleeping bag from the wind with a bivy sack if you’re camping under a tarp and the walls don’t reach all the way to the ground.